andresmarulandam/Fullstack_csv/README.md

 4. Solo para este caso cambiar el puerto al 4000, en el package "scripts": {
    "dev": "vite --port=4000",}
 5. Limpiar el frontend predeterminado por vite

+---

+1. instalar sonner en el frontend para mostrar errores de forma amigable npm install sonner

+---

+1. instalar useDebounce hook: Delay the execution of function or state update with useDebounce. npm i @uidotdev/usehooks
+   The useDebounce hook is useful for delaying the execution of functions or state updates until a specified time period has passed without any further changes to the input value.
+This is especially useful in scenarios such as handling user input or triggering network requests, where it effectively reduces unnecessary computations and ensures that resource-intensive operations are only performed after a pause in the input activity.